WELCOME TO OEG!

 Administration

-OEG recognises the importance of employee wellbeing and has implemented various initiatives to support their teams physical and mental health.
+OEG recognises the importance of employee wellbeing and has resources and initiatives to support our team’s physical and mental health.
+These can be found via our internal Wellbeing @OEG website.

 OEG places a strong emphasis on physical wellbeing and encourages staff to stay active and healthy.
-OEG also recognises the importance of work-life balance and provides flexible work arrangements to support employee well-being and family commitments.
+We also recognise the importance of work-life balance and where possible provides flexible work arrangements to support employee well-being and family commitments.

 DAY IN A LIFE